 Provider-led training routes charge fees and are not able to offer salaried courses.

-So what’s the difference between a School Direct Salaried Route and a Graduate Apprenticeship?
+So what is a School Direct Salaried Route into teaching?

 What is the salary like?